 It has a safe and shallow swimming area perfect for children and the Hietsu Beach Volley tournament has been held on the beach since 1995.
 There is a miniature golf course and tennis court nearby, for those who feel like flexing their sporty, and competitive, muscles.

 8. Visit Sibelius Park and the Sibelius Monument

-Sibelius Park was named after Finland’s great composer Jean Sibelius on his 80th birthday in 1945.
+For another of the best free things to do in Helsinki, head to Sibelius Park.
+Named after Finland’s great composer Jean Sibelius on his 80th birthday in 1945.
 Jean Sibelius was famous for being able to capture Finland’s nature and history in his symphonies and compositions.
 The seaside park is in the district of Töölö and was designed to represent Finland’s rugged nature.
-The charming park has pleasant views of the sea, benches shaded by old birch trees and rocky outcrops.
+The charming park has pleasant views of the sea, and benches shaded by old birch trees, and rocky outcrops.